en de

 Image credit: What the crust Cairo

-What the crust is a small, family-owned restaurant and not hard to guess, it’s all about the crust – pizza crust!
-Owners Dareen and Helmy are pizza enthusiasts and popularized the Neapolitan pizza in the Arabian world.
-They won several awards for their efforts and work.
+Owners Dareen and Helmy are pizza enthusiasts who popularized Neapolitan pizza in the Arab world.
+They have won several awards for their efforts and dedication.

-In the meantime, What The Crust pizza is served in three different locations.
-Fresh and locally sourced ingredients are important to the company.
-Every pizza type has its own story.
+Today What The Crust pizza is served in three different locations.
+Fresh and locally sourced ingredients are central to the company and every pizza type has its own story.

 Tip #10: Birdcage